 You may have heard about the healing properties of essential oils.
 Could they have similar effects for our dogs?
-Which ones are safest for your pets?
-Read on to find out more.
+And which ones are safest for our canine family members?

 Essential oils are extracted from plants and the quality of the oil is impacted by several conditions—the sunlight, altitude, and even how much water a plant receives.